- Client – Precision Prep

 - Industry – Meal Prep / B2C

-Below are the strategies and tactics that I used.
+Below were the strategies and tactics that varied in each quarter of 2021.

 Below were the final results.

 Sales in total saw a 45.5%+ increase from 2020.
 A 20%+ increase from the original measurable objective.
 Sales in the slower months saw an average of a 36.68%+ increase from 2020.
 A 266.8%+ increase from the original measurable objective.
 The overall campaign was so successful that the client is looking to hire 2 new employees to help grow her business.
 This was a direct result of finding a hidden pattern within the past 5 years of the client’s data analytics research that Kent found.
 Which helped Kent make more quick and efficient business decisions that gained his client a competitive edge.